bryborge/challenge-full-stack-php/README.md

-# Peanut Butter
+# Code Challenge - Full Stack PHP

-This is a code challenge that I took for a "Full Stack" developer position at a company who's name shall be referred to as "Peanut Butter."
+This is a code challenge that I took for a "Full Stack" PHP Developer position I applied for.
 I have omitted anything that would trace back to the original company out of respect for their hiring processes.

 ## Purpose